 29. Follow different airlines on social media.
 They sometimes release coupon codes exclusive for their followers.

 30. Don’t buy your Over The Counter medicine while in the US, it’ll usually be much cheaper to buy it abroad.

-32. If you’ll be travelling during your trip, compare the rates of flights, trains, and busses prior to reaching so that you’ll have a loose plan and not spend extra money on last minute bookings.
+32. If you’ll be traveling during your trip, compare the rates of flights, trains, and busses prior to reaching so that you’ll have a loose plan and not spend extra money on last-minute bookings.